kilian-smith/ROBIN_HOOD_TO_FACTSET/README.md

 The python script will translate any buys to a positive quantity and any sales to a negative quantity so that during daily summation, the buys will be added to the total quantity per symbol and the sales will be subtracted.

+The script leverages the Robin_Stocks python library.
+More information on that library can be found here: https://robin-stocks.readthedocs.io/en/latest/functions.html

+The script also leverages the Pandas python library.
+This is a common library and information can be found anywhere.

 To run the script, you will need to input three pieces of information.
 1.)
 RobinHood Username, 2.)
 RobinHood Password, 3.)
 Your Jupyter Notebooks directory folder

 ### Step 1: